bhushan-15/SA-QA-Bhushan_Chaudhari/README.md

    - Download these JAR files:
      - Selenium Java
      - WebDriverManager
-   - In Eclipse, right-click your project > Build Path > Add External Archives.
+   - In Eclipse, right-click on project > Build Path > Add External Archives.
    - Select the downloaded JAR files and add them.

 4. Run your tests:
    - Open `PositivePurchaseFlow.java`.
    - Right-click inside the code editor > Run As > Java Application.
-   - See the test running in Chrome.
+   - and See the test running in Chrome.

    - Repeat for `NegativeLoginFlow.java`.